menu iconknow your dna logosearch icon

 Hypertension

 Your genes may also affect your likelihood of developing hypertension.
-This is why people with certain ethnicities have a higher risk compared to others.
+This is why people with certain ethnicities have a higher risk than others.

 Mental Illness